 Creating Effective and Inclusive Learning Experiences for Neurodiverse Students

 Learn about neurodiversity in teaching and learning and develop strategies to create an effective and inclusive learning environment in this one-part workshop.
 No previous experience with neurodiversity is required.
 This online workshop meets in Zoom on Thursday, October 24 at 10-11:30pm Gulf / 3-4:30pm Atlantic / 2-3:30pm Eastern / 1-2:30pm Central / 12-1:30pm Mountain / 11am-12:30pm Pacific.
-Cap: 80; registration opens Monday, October 7 and will close once capacity is reached.
+Cap: 80; at capacity and closed for registration as of Monday, October 14.

 Academic professional development